sobteclib/sobtec2/en/content/11leap.md

 [^5]: http://codev2.cc/download%2Bremix/Lessig-Codev2.pdf

-[^6]: Projects like [Pond](https://github.com/agl/pond), [Retroshare](http://retroshare.us/) or [Secushare](http://secushare.org/) might be good insights into what a post-email secure, distributed standard might look like.
-Note that the Pond author recommends using the Signal app for practical purposes until his own software is more polished and reviewed.
+[^6]: Projects like Pond, Retroshare or Secushare might be good insights into what a post-email secure, distributed standard might look like. https://github.com/agl/pond • http://retroshare.us/ • http://secushare.org/ • Note that the Pond author recommends using the Signal app for practical purposes until his own software is more polished and reviewed.

-[^7]: See, for instance [The Value of Online Privacy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2341311) and [What is Privacy Worth?](https://www.cmu.edu/dietrich/sds/docs/loewenstein/WhatPrivacyWorth.pdf)
+[^7]: See, for instance The Value of Online Privacy and What is Privacy Worth?: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2341311 • https://www.cmu.edu/dietrich/sds/docs/loewenstein/WhatPrivacyWorth.pdf

 [^8]: https://github.com/micahflee/trollwot